J-Burgess/PaperParser/README.md

 Designing a vector database for scientific papers instead of relying on relational databases is a strategic choice driven by the inherent high dimensionality of scientific papers.
 Unlike traditional relational databases, which excel at organizing structured data with fixed schemas, scientific papers often contain complex and unstructured information, making it challenging to represent them accurately in a tabular format.
 Through leveraging vector databases, researchers can efficiently handle the multidimensional nature of scientific papers.
 These databases excel at capturing and processing high-dimensional data, allowing for effective storage, retrieval, and analysis of scientific papers' intricate content, such as textual information, citations, author affiliations, and references.
 By utilizing a vector database in conjunction with a Large Language Model (LLM) chat agent, researchers can dynamically engage with scientific papers, extracting context from this data to conduct natural language inquiries, thereby providing a novel method to unearth relevant sources and answers to their research questions in an intuitive and interactive manner.

-Using langchain https://python.langchain.com/en/latest/index.html and the OpenAI API.
+Using langchain https://python.langchain.com/en/latest/index.html, Chroma vector database https://www.trychroma.com/ and the OpenAI API https://platform.openai.com/docs/introduction.

 # Goals:
 * Add paper title, authors and doi as metadata of the vector embeddings.
 Right now only outputs source document address of file.